piaoyh/cryptocol/README.md

 ## Sorry for breaking changes from ver.
 0.7.2 to ver.
 0.7.3

-I think that if breaking changes are inevitable and have to be made, the sooner, the better even before more people will be using my crate.
+I think that if breaking changes are inevitable and have to be made, the sooner, the better especially before more people will be using my crate.

 ### methods of BigUInt